canonical/certification-docs/drafts/Policy_Guide-18.04.rst

 Ubuntu kernel.

-Out-of-Band (Proprietary) drivers may be considered for use in Certification but that must be determined by the Canonical Hardware Certification Team.
+Out-of-Band (Proprietary) drivers may be considered for use in Certification but that must be approved by the Canonical Hardware Certification Team.

 For more information, please contact your account representative.